Watchmaker Glossary

 Style

-Another term used to refer to the gnomon.
+Another term used to designate the gnomon.

 Suspension

-Spring or silk thread … of a given length, used to suspend a pendulum.
+Spring or silk thread... of a given length, used to suspend a pendulum.

 Synchronizer